 They were driven for about 6 hours and placed in “an abandoned place”.
 They took away their belongings, their mobile phones and all the money they had in their possession.
 He reports there were about 7 “commandos”, wearing different uniforms, military clothing of dark green color, as well as blue uniforms; some wearing lights on their heads, some wearing weapons.
 At this “abandoned place” there were about 100 people of different nationalities, the respondent believes that they could have been Afghan, Pakistan, Syrian nationals and ethnic Kurds.
 All the people were loaded into two vehicles by 4 of the officers.
 The vehicles are described as closed military buses big enough to fit 50 people inside.
 They were transported to the river bank.

 At the river bank, they were transported in groups across the river.
-One of the “commandos” who wore green clothes and ferried them in the boat spoke Greek and Turkish, as well as a Kurdish dialect.
+One of the “commandos”, as the respondent called them, who wore green clothes and ferried them in the boat spoke Greek and Turkish, as well as a Kurdish dialect.
 At this stage, all of the officers involved wore balaclavas that covered their faces.

 Once they were on the Turkish side of the river, the respondent and his family walked for one hour before encountering people who assisted them.
 The people said to the family: